joshcangit/flexphpwrapper/README.md

 # flexphpwrapper
-PHP wrappers will multiple ways to use and multiple versions to choose from
+PHP wrappers will multiple ways to use and multiple versions to choose from.